grz0zrg/fas/README.md

 You can tweak this program by passing parameters to its arguments, for command-line help : **fas --h**

-A wxWidget user-friendly launcher is also available [here](https://github.com/grz0zrg/fas_launcher)
+A wxWidget user-friendly launcher is also available [here](https://github.com/grz0zrg/fas_launcher) (Note : may not support all options)

 Usage: fas [list_of_parameters]
  * --i **print audio device infos**